My rating: 4 of 5 stars

 This book is thick with deception, intriguing characters, plot twists, and 19th century French revolutions.
 I absolutely fell in love with Nina and how her mind works.
 Reminiscent of a certain leader of the Dregs 😉 I loved the tiny bit of romance that was added without taking the spotlight.
 It was about friendships, familiar bonds that stretch farther than blood, and really weighted the ideas of laws (or lack thereof) and checks on guild leaders that work to their own agenda.
 I could not put this book down!
 Just when I thought the book would end one way, Kester Grant proves me wrong!
 I cannot wait for the sequel!

 Have you added this book to your TBR?
+Do you have any favorite classics or have you read Les Miserables?

 As always, leave a comment, suggestion, check out my other book media platforms, and give a follow.